Charles Courtney Curran: Biography

 Charles Curran showed an early interest and aptitude for art, and in 1881 went to Cincinnati to study at the McMicken School (later the Fine Arts Academy of Cincinnati).
-He stayed there only a year before going to New York to study at the National Academy of Design and the Art Students League.
+He stayed there only a year before going to New York to study at the National Academy of Design and the Art Students League where he studied under Walter Satterlee.
 Many of the pictures he created during this period featured young attractive working-class women engaged in a variety of tasks.